 A mama who was concerned about discussions that she saw on a parenting forum asked if she could share her thoughts on the practice of “orphanage birthday parties”.
 Please note that she has asked to remain anonymous.

-Similarly, there are many ways to teach a child the value of money and about suffering in the modern world.
+Instead, there are many ways to teach a child the value of money and about suffering in the modern world.
 When I first became a mother a wise nurse told me, “You can never spoil a child with the gift of your time, but you can spoil a child with things and food.”
 Never have wiser words been spoken to me and I keep coming back to this advice.

+True altruism is anonymous.
 Charity is certainly something we should teach our children, and of course they should be part of the discussion about giving to the needy.
 But please, let’s not make it about a party to celebrate your child.
 Instead, why not locate a charity and partner with them to anonymously support their mission?
 There may be things they desperately need to meet the basic needs of the children, and a party would be frivolous for them compared to a pantry stocked with food or well-fitting shoes for every child.

 Sanctuary Care is a non-profit organisation that provides foster care for children and support for families.

 Singapore Children’s Society protects and nurtures children and youth of all races and religions.
 In 2019, the Society reached out to 66,966 children, youth and families in need.
 Today, Children’s Society operates 12 service centres islandwide, offering services in the four categories: Vulnerable Children and Youth, Children and Youth Services, Family Services, and Research and Advocacy.

 Touch Community Services is a local charity that supports at-risk children and the elderly.
 You can view the available volunteer services and register to fill a need on the website.

 Read more: Where to volunteer with kids in Singapore

 Note: This article was originally published in 2016